Cardiopulmonary resuscitation: Methods

 CPR training: CPR is being administered while a second rescuer prepares for defibrillation.

 In 2010, the AHA and International Liaison Committee on Resuscitation updated their CPR guidelines.
 The importance of high quality CPR (sufficient rate and depth without excessively ventilating) was emphasized.
 The order of interventions was changed for all age groups except newborns from airway, breathing, chest compressions (ABC) to chest compressions, airway, breathing (CAB).
 An exception to this recommendation is for those believed to be in a respiratory arrest (airway obstruction, drug overdose, etc.).

 The most important aspects of CPR are: few interruptions of chest compressions, sufficient speed and depth of compressions, completely relaxing pressure between compressions, and not ventilating too much.
 It is unclear if a few minutes of CPR before defibrillation results in different outcomes than immediate defibrillation.

 Compressions with rescue breaths

 A normal CPR procedure uses chest compressions and ventilations (rescue breaths, usually mouth-to-mouth) for any victim of cardiac arrest, who would be unresponsive (usually unconscious or approximately unconscious), not breathing, or only gasping because of the lack of heartbeats.
 But the ventilations could be omitted for untrained rescuers aiding adults who suffer a cardiac arrest (if it is not an asphyxial cardiac arrest, as by drowning, which needs ventilations).
-There has been evidence of increased affectiveness of CPR when the time between bouts of 30 compressions is limited.
+There has been evidence of increased effectiveness of CPR when the time between bouts of 30 compressions is limited.